 Earlier this spring, the Institute for Local Self-Reliance released its 2018 Community Power State Scorecard, revealing the the best and worst states for local clean energy across the country.

 Did many states improve on their 2017 score?

-The latest rankings used a very similar methodology to last year’s interactive Community Power Map, notably increasing the points awarded for a state’s community or sharable renewable program and adding (or subtracting) points for the ease (or difficulty) of connecting to the grid under the state’s rules.
+The latest rankings used a very similar methodology to last year’s interactive Community Power Map, notably increasing the points awarded for a state’s community or shared renewable program and adding (or subtracting) points for the ease (or difficulty) of connecting to the grid under the state’s rules.

 To better understand how this landscape has changed from one year to the next, we took a closer look at the past two years of Community Power scorecard results, finding that states fall into three categories: consistent leaders, most improved, and room for improvement.